 What is a sanction?

 Disciplinary sanctions are outcomes and/or requirements placed upon a student who has been found to be responsible for violations of college policies.
 Sanctions are designed to be educational in nature, and are intended to balance the needs of the individual with the needs of the college community.
 Sanctions also provide students with opportunities to develop the necessary skills to eliminate harmful behavior and to learn from poor decisions.
 They also provide relevant outlets for personal growth and development, so that students may become contributing members of the college community.
-Sanctions are recommended by the Student Conduct Council for approval by the Vice President for Student Life.
+Sanctions are recommended by the Student Conduct Council for approval by the Director of Student Rights & Responsibilities.
 For academic integrity cases, sanction recommendations will be given to the College Provost.

 What are the qualifications for being a member of the Student Conduct Council?

 Membership on the Conduct Council is open to all faculty and staff.
 Students must be enrolled as full-time learners, maintain a minimum 2.25 GPA and be in good academic and judicial standing.
 Council members must possess excellent listening skills, the ability to be fair, consistent, and impartial, and the desire to contribute to the college community.
 Students and employees of diverse backgrounds, academic disciplines and administrative departments are encouraged to apply for membership.